Fear returns to Wall Street, oil jumps on Russia sanctions - NewsBreak

 The Russian central bank raised its key rate to 20% from 9.5% in a desperate attempt to shore up the plummeting ruble and prevent a run on banks.
 That brought a temporary reprieve for the Russian currency.

-The ruble plunged at one point plunged below 0.9 cents before climbing back to a shade above a penny, though still down nearly 15%.
+The ruble plunged as low as 0.88 cents at one point before climbing back to a shade above a penny, though still down nearly 15%.
 At the start of the year, a ruble was worth 1.33 cents.

 The ruble had plunged more than 30% after the move to block Russian banks from the SWIFT payments system.
 Among other things, the sanctions are meant to crimp the Russian central bank’s access to over $600 billion in reserves and hinder its ability to support the ruble.